vippsas/vipps-developers/faqs/common-errors-faq.md

 ## Why do I get `HTTP 401 Unauthorized`?

-This means you are using the wrong API keys or Authorization header.
+This indicates that you are using the wrong API keys or Authorization header.

 The reason for the error is often in the response body, such as: